For more information contact:

 Maximum Annual Leave Accrual

-The maximum accrual for a civil service employee is 240 hours plus any hours accrued since the last anniversary date or exceptions approved by the Director of Human Resource Services.
+The maximum accrual for a civil service employee is 240 hours plus any hours accrued since the last anniversary date or exceptions approved by the Chief Human Resource Officer.
 See BPPM 60.57 for the exception procedure.

 For a collective bargaining unit employee, refer to the applicable bargaining unit agreement regarding maximum annual leave accrual.